A guide for schools and education professionals

 Social, Emotional and Mental Health (SEMH)

 There is a clear-shared intention to adopt a whole system approach to developing and transforming the support for children and young people’s mental health and wellbeing.
 Fundamental to this approach is the importance of partnership working and that social and emotional mental health becomes ‘everyone’s business’ in the same way as safeguarding has become ‘everyone’s business’ across Portsmouth.
+Free training is available to all those working with children and families in Portsmouth to grow skills, confidence and capacity to support good mental health throughout everyday practice.
+Training can be found and booked via the Portsmouth Safeguarding Children’s website using the link below and searching ‘mental health’.

 Anti Racism Toolkit